What Is Happening Inside the Wrist

 1. Neutral Wrist Position During Sleep

 Sleeping with a bent wrist increases nerve pressure.
-Carpal Tunnel Syndrome therapy encourages neutral positioning through simple strategies that fit natural sleep habits.
+Carpal Tunnel Syndrome therapy promotes neutral positioning through simple strategies that align with natural sleep habits.
 When the wrist stays aligned, night tingling often fades over time.

 2. Reduced Internal Pressure Around the Nerve

 Swelling inside the wrist limits space for the median nerve.
-Carpal Tunnel Syndrome therapy focuses on easing that pressure with controlled movement and hands-on methods.
+Carpal Tunnel Syndrome therapy focuses on reducing pressure through controlled movement and hands-on techniques.
 As space improves, nerve signals become clearer, and numbness decreases.

 3. Healthier Daytime Wrist Use